-When carrying minors (under 18), see Section 3.04 of this Manual d) Length of Operational Day
+When carrying minors (under 18), see Section 3.04 of this Manual d) Duration of Operations

-When planning the length of an operational day, consider time elapsed between the start of the work day versus the start of operations to avoid fatigue.
-For planned operations exceeding 12 hours in duration, an additional SBO and enough qualified crewmembers must be onboard so that each watch is manned appropriately for the size and complexity of the small boat.
+When planning an operation, consider the total elapsed time and take actions to avoid fatigue.
+For planned operations exceeding 12 hours in duration, an additional SBO and enough qualified crewmembers must be onboard.